 Understanding and quantifying the carbon and greenhouse gas (GHG) balance of the UK’s woodlands and forests is a key part of our programme on managing forest C and greenhouse balances, which drew together various related research projects in 2009.
-A major part of the experimental work is focussed on quantifying the C and other greenhouse gas uptake and losses from a planted oak woodland within the Alice Holt Research Forest, the Straits Enclosure.
-Measurements of carbon, water vapour and energy fluxes commenced in March 1998, in addition to numerous other assessments at the site, linked to the Intensive Forest Monitoring Network and the Environmental Change Network.
-The site is one of only 3 long-term carbon flux monitoring stations in woodland in the UK.
+A major part of the experimental work is focussed on quantifying the carbon dioxide and other greenhouse gas uptake and losses from a planted oak woodland within the Alice Holt Research Forest.
+Measurements of carbon dioxide, water vapour and energy exchange (or fluxes) commenced in March 1998, at the Straits Inclosure and complement numerous other assessments at the site which are linked to the Intensive Forest Monitoring Network and the Environmental Change Network.
+Strais Inclosure flux site is currently one of only 3 long-term carbon dioxide flux monitoring sites in woodland in the UK.

 - To quantify the carbon balance of the woodland ecosystem and its main components (soil, trees, understorey vegetation)